Who is G.C. Murmu, Modi aide and now J&K’s first Lt Governor?

 On Friday, October 25, Girish Chandra Murmu was appointed the first Lieutenant-Governor of the Union Territory of Jammu and Kashmir.

-A 1985-batch Gujarat cadre IAS officer, Murmu is the incumbent expenditure secretary.
+A 1985-batch Gujarat cadre IAS officer, Murmu is the incumbent expenditure secretary, a post he has held since November 2018.
 He is from Sundargarh district in Odisha and holds a Masters Degree from Utkal University in Bhubaneshwar and an MBA from the University of Birmingham in the UK.

 Murmu played an instrumental role as Modi’s principal secretary when the latter was chief minister of Gujarat.
 His name had come up during investigations into the 2002 riots and Ishrat Jahan encounter.

-Among the allegations against Murmu was the allegation that he was "deputed to tutor the witnesses who were to depose before Nanavati Commission in 2004" (as recorded in the note by Amicus Curae Raju Ramachandran in the interim report that was submitted to the Supreme Court in 2011).
+Among the allegations against Murmu was the charge by former Gujarat ADGP R.B.
+Sreekumar that “he was deputed to tutor the witnesses who were to depose before Nanavati Commission” in 2004.

-The allegation was by R.B.
-Sreekumar, a 1971-cadre IPS officer who technically outranked Murmu but said that Murmu was “authorised and entrusted with the task of tutoring and briefing government officials deposing before the Nanavati Commission by the highest authorities of the government and Home Department”.
+Sreekumar, a 1971-cadre IPS officer, technically outranked Murmu, but alleged that Murmu was “authorised and entrusted with the task of tutoring and briefing government officials deposing before the Nanavati Commission by the highest authorities of the government and Home Department”.
 He claimed that Murmu also briefed the senior-most IAS officer in the state at the time, Ashok Narayan.

 Sreekumar’s allegations were looked into by the Supreme Court-appointed Special Investigative Team (SIT), which said the allegations could not be established on the grounds that Sreekumar was "motivated".
-Ramachandran's note submitted to the Supreme Court accepted the SIT’s finding here, but observed that calling Sreekumar "motivated" was not justified.
+The Supreme Court’s interim report accepted the SIT’s finding, but observed that calling Sreekumar "motivated" was not justified.

 The allegations were mentioned in particular in 2015, when Murmu was rumoured to be one of the frontrunners for the position of director of the Enforcement Directorate.